 - Less Risk of Falling Asleep While Driving or Bored

-These benefits of CPAP therapy will, for most people, outweigh any side effects.
-Side effects of CPAP therapy may include8:
+The benefits of CPAP therapy will, for most people, outweigh any side effects.
+Reported side effects of CPAP therapy may include:

 - Sometimes Feeling Gassy or Bloated